Research: Student Resources

 Honors College

-The JMU Honors College coordinates applications from JMU students for nationally competitive scholarships with potential outcomes of significant funding and recognition.
-The Honors Capstone Project provides an opportunity to conduct research or engage in a creative endeavor where students work independently, with faculty guidance, to synthesize and share a final product or handiwork.
+Scholarly work is a fundamental part of life in the JMU Honors College, with the experience culminating in the Honors Capstone Project, an opportunity to conduct research or engage in a creative endeavor where students work independently, with faculty guidance, to synthesize and share a final product or handiwork.

 James Madison Undergraduate Research Journal

-The Madison Collaborative prepares enlightened citizens who apply ethical reasoning in their personal, professional, and civic lives.
-This is accomplished through coordinated and enhanced curricular and co-curricular opportunities that employ a new eight-question ethical reasoning framework.
-Students can participate in this university-wide initiative as Madison Collaborative Educators (MCEs).
+Ethical Reason in Action prepares enlightened citizens who apply ethical reasoning in their personal, professional and civic lives.
+This is accomplished through coordinated and enhanced curricular and co-curricular opportunities that employ an eight-question ethical reasoning framework.
+Students can participate in this university-wide initiative as Ethical Reasoning Educators (EREs).

 Handshake